Gufran/gufran.github.io/_posts/2015-12-18-my-resolution-for-2016.markdown

 permalink: post/my-resolution-for-2016
 date: 2015-12-18

-excerpt: "The kind of a person I want be in year 2016"
+excerpt: "The kind of a person I want to be in year 2016"

 tags:
   - "Post"